4 Common SNAFUs for Intermediate Spanish Learners and How to Overcome Them

 Intermediate Spanish learners are no strangers to the idea of SNAFU.

-You’ve learned enough Spanish that you can get really involved in authentic Spanish materials.
+You’ve learned enough Spanish that you can get completely engrossed in a great Spanish book, movie or song.

 Here are 4 common pitfalls for intermediate Spanish learners, once they’ve advanced from the basics into deeper, darker Spanish territory.